burakkertn/burakkertn/README.md

 ### 🪐 About Me

 🧬  Hello, I have been working on .Net Core Development of web applications by using Asp.NET, Mssql, Html, C#.
-If you want to examine me more closely, you can visit www.burakertan.com.tr